 Are you going hard in the gym and noticing that you’re losing weight in all the wrong places?
-Or perhaps, you’re gaining in all the right areas, except for one; the booty.
+Or perhaps, you’re gaining in all the right areas, except for one area; the booty.
 I’m asked time and time again, “why is my butt getting smaller?”
 I know it’s frustrating and stressful to bust your behind in the gym only to see minimal results.
 If that is the case for you, there are a few explanations which will provide clarity and get you back on the right track.
 And no, Rick Moranis didn’t zap your booty with his, “Honey I Shrunk The Kids” ray gun.

 Glute activation exercises are pretty much specific & targeted glute pre-workout warm-ups that focus on igniting and loosening your 3 gluteal muscles (gluteus maximus, gluteus medius, and gluteus minimus).